The Penrose Property with a Cosmological Constant: Further Examples of the Penrose Property in Asymptotically Flat Spacetimes

-Now consider points on $\mathcal{I}^-$ and $\mathcal{I}^+$ which lie in different universes (i.e. different asymptotically flat ends).
-Finding a timelike curve which connects these points is more tricky since it will necessarily involve our curve leaving the asymptotically flat region.
-This means we are no longer able to simply consider the large $r$ behaviour of the metric.
-We first investigate null geodesics and ask which of these cross the wormhole throat (i.e. $r$ changes sign along the geodesic) and which remain in one universe. \begin{lemma} Let $\gamma$ be a null geodesic with past endpoint $p\in\mathcal{I}^-_1$.
-Then $\gamma$ crosses the wormhole throat of width $a$ if and only if it has angular momentum $h=(r^2+a^2)\dot{\phi}$ satisfying $h^2<a^2$.
+Next we consider points on $\mathcal{I}^-$ and $\mathcal{I}^+$ which lie in different universes.
+As in previous constructions we will rely on null geodesics.
+We begin by asking which of these cross the wormhole throat and which remain in one universe. \begin{lemma} Let $\gamma$ be a null geodesic in the equatorial plane with past endpoint $p\in\mathcal{I}^-_1$.
+Then $\gamma$ crosses the wormhole throat of width $a$ if and only if it has angular momentum $h=(r^2+a^2)\dot{\phi}$ satisfying $h^2<a^2$ (where $\dot{}$ denotes differentiation with respect to $t$).
 If $h^2=a^2$ then the geodesic has an endpoint at future timelike infinity but does not cross the wormhole. \end{lemma} This is illustrated in figures \ref{fig:wormhole1} and \ref{fig:wormhole2} where paths are shown in the equatorial plane in a $t=$ constant slice of the spacetime.

-\textbf{Proof}: We choose co-ordinates such that $\gamma$ is confined to the equatorial plane.
-Such null geodesics are determined uniquely by their angular momentum $h$.